jolod/flc/doc/derivation.md

 which reuses all your logic for creating the components but does not need any library.

-In practice you would write your `database`, `handler`, and `jetty` functions to use another function than `vector` to return the value, and this function enables you to use all of `flc` if you want to, and then instead of importing from `flc` you define it yourself and make is synonymous with `vector`.
+In practice it is slightly more involved since you use the functions in `flc.program` to write the `database`, `handler`, and `jetty` functions (see below); this gives you a map instead of a vector.
+However, it is just *slightly* more involved, since you can just supply your own definitions (it would typically just be two or perhaps three functions, and might even be just one) and make them actually return vectors instead.

 ## A note on configuration